coreylowman/coreylowman.github.io/_posts/2023-04-07-cudarc-stack.md

     a.
 Since we know the saved file is just the name of the `.cu` file replaced with `.ptx`, we know this will exist.
 3. [include_str!(...)](https://doc.rust-lang.org/std/macro.include_str.html) includes the contents of a file **at compile time**.
 This means we are embedding the compiled `.ptx` file into our rust source code!

-To actually load this ptx into the device, you'll see code like:
+Finally we can use [CudaDevice::load_ptx()](https://docs.rs/cudarc/latest/cudarc/driver/safe/struct.CudaDevice.html#method.load_ptx) to invoke `cuModuleLoadData`:
 ```rust
 self.dev.load_ptx(PTX_SRC.into(), Self::MOD, Self::FNS)?;
 ```

-Which converts the `PTX_SRC` into a [cudarc::nvrtc::Ptx](https://docs.rs/cudarc/0.9.6/cudarc/nvrtc/safe/struct.Ptx.html) object, and then uses [cudarc::driver::CudaDevice::load_ptx](https://docs.rs/cudarc/0.9.6/cudarc/driver/safe/struct.CudaDevice.html#method.load_ptx) to load this module into Cuda.
+Now that the kernel's PTX is loaded into the device, we can call into it.
+But first a detour on JIT compilation.

-## JIT compiling at run-time with `nvrtc`
+## JIT compiling at run-time with nvrtc

 We can also JIT compile kernels at runtime.
-This path is actually much easier code wise, but the first invocation of the kernel will involve compiling as well.
+This path is actually much simpler code wise, since it doesn't need the build script.
+It also trades off faster compilation for requiring extra time at runtime to compile the kernels.

-To show off why you might go with this path instead of nvcc, I'll use a special kernel as an example.
+To show off why you might go with this path instead of nvcc, I'll use a specific kernel as an example.
 This kernel is the equivalent of the `as` keyword in rust: it converts between types!
 Notably, it has to support **every** pair of types that we might want to run with.
 This is super cumbersome if we go with nvcc due to generics as I'll get into later.

 `nvrtc` is powerful, because we can have "pseudo" generic kernels that we compile for each type we need at runtime.